 - a.
-Meetings of the ECC will be held bimonthly, as required. - b.
+Meetings of the ECC will be held as required, or if requested by a committee representative. - b.
 Notice of the meeting and the agreed agenda, outlining the issues to be discussed, is to be provided to members of the ECC at least seven days prior to the meeting. - c.
 The procedures to be adopted at meetings of the ECC will be determined by the ECC.